What Should Be on Your Radar During Women’s History Month

 As Black History Month comes to a close, we at Raines Perspectives want to highlight some of the ways companies and their Diversity & Inclusion programs promoted and honored Black leaders and stories this month.

-Diversity & Inclusion: Year in Review, and What We Look Forward To
+Diversity and Inclusion: Year in Review, and What We Look Forward To

 Though not exhaustive, here are some Diversity and inclusion events that took place in 2016, and what we at Raines International hope for in 2017.